 |Gunnison G-4||$80||2 available.
 This is for a post 1998 Gunnison|

-We have a few unused Lamson LP reels from the 1990's.
+We have a few unused Lamson LP and LP Light reels from the 1990's.
 Box colors may vary depending one when they were made.
 Some come in the box shown at right that is from when Sage owned Lamson reels.
 Others are in the older Maroon boxes.
 Reels are offered as described below with one or more extra spools.
 Most of the reels have the solid frame back unless otherwise noted.
-These reels have an adjustable caliper style drag and are suitable for both fresh and saltwater adventures.
-The are machined from bar stock aluminum.
+The LP reels have an adjustable caliper style drag and are suitable for both fresh and saltwater adventures.
+The LP Light reels have a ported frame and a non-adjustable clicker drag that provides just enough resistance to prevent the spool from overrunning.
+Drag resistance is the same in both winding directions.
+Additional drag pressure is added by palming the spool.
+These reels are machined from bar stock aluminum.
 Waterworks Lamson does not provide warranty or repair service on these reels but does have an upgrade program where you can send them a faulty reel and purchase a Liquid, Remix, or Guru reel at 50% off MSRP.
 These reels are all unused and function as they came from the factory.